 Jungle hiking and relaxing river tubing in Cockscomb Basin Wildlife Sanctuary in Belize

 I visited Hopkins during my off-time while undertaking an internship in bird banding at the Toucan Ridge.
 I went with my fellow intern and friend, but traveling to Hopkins can definitely be done solo.
-We visited Hopkins in the off-season, thus there was very quiet in town.
-Many backpackers visit Hopkins on their way from … Continue reading Hostels and hammocks in Hopkins
+We visited Hopkins in the off-season in September 2018, thus there was very quiet in town.
+Many backpackers visit Hopkins on … Continue reading Hostels and hammocks in Hopkins, Belize

 Weekend in Placencia on a budget

 As you might already have figured out yourself, backpacking in Belize is not always cheap.
 But you can save some of your BZ$'s during you stay in Placencia if you plan a bit ahead.
-One way of getting to Placencia is by bus, which you can catch from Belmopan.
-Don't panic if you have to … Continue reading Weekend in Placencia on a budget
+How to get to Placencia with public transport One way of getting to Placencia is by bus, which you can catch … Continue reading Weekend in Placencia on a budget

 Planning your Belize journey: Hostels, itineraries and transport